PHPfanatic/cakemarketing/README.md

 * Reports
 * Signup

+Currently if you need functionality from multiple classes, you will need to implement them independently.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.